joshukraine/linux-server/README.md

-# My Dotfiles for Linux Desktop
+# My Dotfiles for Linux Server -- UNDER CONSTRUCTION

-These are my dotfiles and general system preferences adapted for Debian-type Linux systems.
-This setup is intended for a personal development machine, not a web-facing server.
+These are the minimal dotfiles I like to install on a headless Linux box (such as a web server) running bash.

-**Want basic dotfiles for a headless Linux server?
-Check out the [linux-server branch](https://github.com/joshukraine/dotfiles/tree/linux-server)**
+**Running Linux with a GUI as a development environment?
+Check out the [linux-desktop branch](https://github.com/joshukraine/dotfiles/tree/linux-desktop)**

 **Running OS X?
 Check out the [master branch](https://github.com/joshukraine/dotfiles).**